← Return to Application

 Phase I: Initialization & Commitment

-Initiator A defines a target value TA and selects a flexibility spread (σ).
+Initiator A defines a target value TA and selects a calibration flexibility (σ).

 The system generates an initial range: [TA - σ, TA + σ].